 The curriculum used for Intersect Virtual School has been specifically designed for use in online instruction and time-tested for over a decade.
 Our curriculum is aligned to Michigan content standards and lays the groundwork for future academic success by:

 - Building a solid foundation in reading, writing, and mathematics

 - Encouraging exploration, critical thinking, and problem-solving

-Troy Intersect's online middle and high school program is a challenging, standards-based alternative to a brick-and-mortar school curriculum or a home school curriculum.
+Intersect Virtual School's online program is a challenging, standards-based alternative to a brick-and-mortar school curriculum or a home school curriculum.
 We offer a wide variety of free online courses that provide a solid foundation for whatever path our graduates choose: attending college or starting a career.
 We combine the latest advancements in online instruction with the best curriculum resources.

 - Core and Elective Courses: Core courses cover subjects in math, science, language arts, and social studies.
 There are also many elective courses in areas such as foreign languages, digital technology, journalism, and art history.

 - Honors and AP® Courses: Honors/AP courses are particularly beneficial for college-bound students, or any ambitious student who wishes to demonstrate mastery in a specific subject area.